 Details of these advantages are given below:

 Physical securities are risky due to thefts, losses, or damages.
 In addition, bad deliveries or fake securities pose further risks.
-These risks are completely eliminated with the opening of a Demat account, which provides holders with the option of holding all their investments in electronic form..
+These risks are eliminated with the opening of a Demat account, which provides holders with the option of holding all their investments in electronic form..

 Maintaining physical certificates is a tedious job.
 Moreover, keeping track of their performance is an added responsibility.
 Demat account holders can make it more convenient to hold and track all their investments through a single account.